 You’ll get er’ done.
 Just remember this one fantastic and easy tip: make a list and check it twice.

 P.S.
 I get it, managing money is stressful and the holidays are expensive AF!
-I hope you enjoy the holiday season and ramp up for the start of a new decade.
+I hope you enjoy the holiday season and ramp up for the start of a new year.
 Want a fresh start?
 I’d love to help you.
-Check out my new mini-class + coaching session, called How to Get Focused & Organized with Your Money + Life.